Running Shoes: How to Choose

 Video: How to Choose Running Shoes

-Road running shoes are designed for pavement and occasional forays onto packed surfaces with slight irregularities (fire roads, nature trails, wood-chip paths).
+Road-running shoes are designed for pavement and occasional forays onto packed surfaces with slight irregularities.
 Light and flexible, they're made to cushion or stabilize feet during repetitive strides on hard, even surfaces.

-Trail running shoes are essentially beefed-up running shoes designed for off-road routes.
-They are enhanced with aggressive outsoles for solid traction and fortified to offer stability, support and underfoot protection.
-If you routinely encounter roots, rocks, mud, critter holes or other obstacles during runs, choose trail runners.
+Trail-running shoes are designed for off-road routes with rocks, mud, roots or other obstacles.
+They are enhanced with aggressive tread for solid traction and fortified to offer stability, support and underfoot protection.

 Shop REI's selection of running shoes.